boeckmann/asm6502/README.md

 label must be given a value later in the source code.

 A symbol declared as label may not be redefined as variable and vice versa.
-So the following results is an error, because *CR* and *LF* are defined as
+So the following is an error, because *CR* and *LF* are declared as labels in the first line while in line two and three they are treated as variables.
-label:

 	hello_msg .byte "HELLO, WORLD!", CR, LF
 	CR = $0C	; error: illegal redefinition